jeremyyew/chartjs-vis-dashboard/frontend/README.md

     },
 }
 ```
 And for setting element `id` using data, we must `v-bind:id` or `:id`.
-- When we bind the global state with `v-model` we are directly mutating state, which is not good practice - however, the code is way simpler this way: we do not have to define a unique computed property with a getter and setter for every single chart's `included` attribute.
-I tried to do something generic with either `computed` or `methods` but wasn't able to.
-We would have to do individual computed properties for other data that involve more complicated mutation (such as addition of properties) in the future.
-- Currently, we avoid storing the caption data, and simply access the caption text in the DOM via `document.getElementById(CHART_ID).nextElementSibling.innerText`.
-This is a weak assumption but greatly simplifies the process.
+- We use `id` instead of `ref` as we want to be able to call `generate` from any component, not just the component that contains the visualization (since we would access a `ref` element via `this.$refs`).
+The downside is that if we reuse the component (with same `id`s) only the first one will be retrieved from the DOM.
+A possible method to use `ref`'s if necessary, might be to pass a reference to the visualization during registration, in `mounted` instead of `created`.

 ## Build Setup